Relations with Australia

 Key areas of cooperation

-Australia’s cooperation with NATO is mutually beneficial and covers many common security challenges, including:
+Australia's cooperation with NATO is mutually beneficial and covers many common security challenges, including:

 Support for NATO-led operations and missions